Theory for polariton-assisted remote energy transfer: Theory

-as the rate of transfer between $H_{sys}^{(1)}$ eigenstates $|I\rangle$ and $|F\rangle$, where $J_{F,I}$ is the spectral overlap between absorption and emission spectra, which depend on $H_{B}$ and $H_{sys-B}$ (see SI for derivation of $\gamma_{F\leftarrow I}$ and expression for $J_{F,I}$).
-As done in Section \ref{sec:application}, the broadening of electronic/polaritonic levels due to $H_{sys-B}$ may be effectively modeled as linewidths within the overlap function when rigorous treatment of the coupling is not essential.
-On the other hand, Eq. (\ref{eq:rate general case 1}) can in principle be refined to consider the complexities of vibronic mixing between the various eigenstates of $H_{sys}^{(1)}$, as done in recent works by Jang and Cao,\citep{Jang2002,Jang2003JCP1,Jang2004,Ma2015JCP1} but this simple form suffices our purposes to understand the general timescales expected for the polariton EET problem.
+This is the rate of transfer between $H_{sys}^{(i)}$ eigenstates $|I\rangle$ and $|F\rangle$, where $J_{F,I}$ is the spectral overlap between absorption and emission spectra, which depend on $H_{B}$ and $H_{sys-B}$ (see Section \ref{subsec:Derivation:-EET-rate} for derivation of $\gamma_{F\leftarrow I}$ and expression for $J_{F,I}$).
+Since our focus is to understand the general timescales expected for the PARET problem, in Section \ref{sec:application} we treat the broadening of electronic/polaritonic levels due to $H_{sys-B}$ to be Lorentzian, although more sophisticated lineshape theories can be utilized if needed.\citep{MukamelBook} Furthermore, we can in principle also refine Eq. (\ref{eq:rate general case 1}) to consider the complexities of vibronic mixing between the various eigenstates of $H_{sys}^{(i)}$, as done in recent works by Jang and Cao.\citep{Jang2002,Jang2003JCP1,Jang2004,Ma2015JCP1}

-It follows from Eq. \ref{eq:rate general case 1} that the rates from delocalized donor states\textemdash either the polaritons with given wavevector $\vec{k}$ or the dark states as a whole\textemdash to the incoherent set of all bare acceptor states are,
+It follows from Eq. (\ref{eq:rate general case 1}) that the rates from donor states\textemdash either polaritons with given wavevector $\vec{k}$ or a uniform mixture of dark states with occupation $p_{D_{\vec{k}}}=\frac{1}{N_{D}-N_{xy,D}}$ for all $d,\vec{k}$\textemdash to the incoherent set of all bare acceptor states are,